 Gone but never forgotten.
-Sergeant Craig Johnson — the Tulsa police officer fatally shot June 29 during a traffic stop will be added to a memorial which sits at the entrance of the Tulsa Police Academy.
+Sergeant Craig Johnson — the Tulsa police officer fatally shot during a traffic stop on June 29 will be added to a memorial which sits at the entrance of the Tulsa Police Academy.

 Pat Briscoe is the man who will engrave Sgt.
 Johnson’s name next to the names of 39 other fallen Tulsa officers.

-Each name he carved into a unique piece of rock.
+He carved each name into a unique piece of rock.

 As Briscoe looked over them July 5, he thought, “Beautiful, all of them are.
 It’s a pretty emotional place.”